 - “Outbound marketing” places the focus on selling to an audience you already have, such as sending email to your list, in which you can track opens, website visits and what was being visited that will allow you to score leads and determine which are worth pursuing.

-- “Inbound marketing” focuses more on creating and promoting content that will be attractive to your audience.
-As prospective customers find you, the process of nurturing a relationship can begin as you continue to grow your traffic and convert leads.
+- “Inbound marketing” focuses more on creating and promoting persona-driven content that will be attractive the the appropriate audience.
+As prospective customers find your company, inbound marketing helps companies to automate the process of nurturing a prospect from a website visitor into a paying customer using workflows to scale automated conversion funnels.

 - As a marketer, you don’t know which tool is the right one to use unless you’ve actually used it.
 You can’t recommend or even have others execute something without trying it and mastering it yourself.
 Martech systems are easy to move in and out of for testing, and CMOs who aren’t also experimenting simply won’t survive.